True Transformers Honored at the Stars of Stony Brook Gala

-Prior to her time at Auburn, McCombs coached nine Big Ten All-Conference selections in her two seasons as an assistant coach for Northwestern.
-Under her tutelage, Amy Jaeschke made history in 2011 by becoming the program's first-ever WNBA Draft pick when she was selected 27th by the Chicago Sky.
-That year, Jaeschke was also Northwestern's first AP All-American since 1998, earning honorable mention recognition.
-The Wildcats played in the 2011 WNIT and defeated three ranked opponents (No. 24 Ohio State, 2011; No. 20 LSU, 2011; No. 16 Nebraska, 2012).
+Prior to her time at Auburn, McCombs coached nine Big Ten All-Conference selections in her two seasons as an assistant coach for Northwestern University from 2010 to 2012.
+Under her tutelage, Amy Jaeschke made history in 2011 by becoming the program's first-ever WNBA Draft pick after being selected 27th by the Chicago Sky.
+That year, Jaeschke was also Northwestern's first AP All-American since 1998.
+While at Northwestern, McCombs’ helped coach the team to a WNIT appearance in 2010-11 and assisted in recruiting a top-25 class.

-McCombs began her collegiate coaching career at Valparaiso University, where she received her master's degree in 2001, in 1999 and was promoted to associate head coach in 2004.
-She helped guide the team to its first two NCAA Tournament berths in 2003 and '04 and the WNIT in 2002.
-Among the 15 All-Conference honorees she coached was Marlous Nieuwveen, who became the first player in school and Mid-Continent Conference history to reach the WNBA when she made the Los Angeles Sparks in 2005.
-The team was equally impressive in the classroom, making the WBCA Academic Top 25 in 1999, 2000, `01 and '02.
+Before arriving at Pittsburgh, McCombs spent six seasons from 1999 to 2005 at Valparaiso University, the first five as assistant coach and the last as associate head coach.
+During that time, she helped the Crusaders to two conference championships and three postseason berths, including back-to-back trips to the NCAA Tournament in 2002-03 and 2003-04.
+Among the 15 All-Conference Team honorees she coached was Marlous Nieuwveen, who became the first player in school and Mid-Continent Conference history to reach the WNBA when she made the Los Angeles Sparks in 2005.

 What They're Saying About Caroline McCombs...